 Belly Rubs Can Overstimulate Some Cats Leading To Aggression

-When a cat is overstimulated, it will react instinctively and become agitated or aggressive.
+When a cat is overstimulated by a belly rub, it will react instinctively and become agitated or aggressive.

 Cats Are Natural Predators – Their Bellies Are Vulnerable When Exposed

-Cats are natural predators.
-In the wild, cats typically avoid exposing their bellies as this makes them vulnerable to attack.
+Cats are natural predators and in the wild, cats will typically avoid exposing their bellies as this makes them vulnerable to attack.